-This cloister, built in 1270, is a small haven of peace that implies an invitation to tranquillity and observation ...
-The doors we can see under the arcades led directly to the canons’ cells, which are now apartments.
-The remaining cloister wing and the Romanesque arches are linked to the Gothic capitals carved with characters, animals or vegetation.
+This Cloister, built in 1270, is a small haven of peace offering an invitation to tranquillity and observation... the doors we can see under the arcades led directly to the canons’ cells, which are now apartments.
+The remaining cloister wing and the Romanesque arches are linked to the Gothic capitals which are carved withcharacters, animals or vegetation.
 In the centre of the cloister, a simple garden is arranged where aromatic and medicinal herbs are cultivated.
 It is one of the five vegetable gardens created by the City of Albi where vegetables, condiments and herbs are made available to passers-by: a pooled plant and edible heritage.

-Look at the bricks of the walls under the arches: some still bear the fingerprints of the brick makers who turned the bricks dry before baking.
+Look at the bricks of the walls under the arches: some still bear the fingerprints of the brick-makers who turned the bricks tp dry before baking.

 The Collegiate and Cloister are open every day.